railsuser2014/openobject-doc-book-en/source/technical_guide/event.rst

 :reply_to: Reply-To, char

-    *The email address wich is the 'Reply-To' of all email sent by Open ERP for cases in this section*
+    *The email address put in the 'Reply-To' of all emails sent by Open ERP about cases in this section*

+:allow_unlink: Allow Delete, boolean

+    *Allows to delete non draft cases*

 Object: Event Registration (event.registration)